 The bipartisan Infrastructure Investment and Jobs Act signed into law by President Biden in 2021 invests heavily in public transit and electric vehicles, expands access to clean drinking water, builds up a clean power grid, and makes the largest investment in tackling legacy pollution in our nation’s history.
 I fought hard to secure funding to improve travel times and rider experience along the Northeast Rail Corridor, to get more commuters on to trains and get cars off the road.

 There’s still much more to do.
 That’s why I worked across the aisle with Republican Senator Susan Collins of Maine to co-author one of the only bipartisan climate bills in the Senate, the Super Pollutants Act.
 Our bill focuses on reducing the outflow of a class of greenhouse pollutants called Short-Lived Climate Pollutants, or SLCPs.
 These so-called “super pollutants” do much more damage in a shorter amount of time than carbon dioxide.
 By targeting these pollutants, like methane from landfills and HFCs from air conditioners, we can save millions of lives and prevent irreversible climate damage, all while we work toward a binding international agreement on carbon dioxide emissions.

 Finally, we need to be working to preserve open spaces so that future generations can enjoy the awe-inspiring beauty of nature.
-During my time in the Senate, I have helped secured several changes that will help protect open space in Connecticut.
-I fought to permanently authorize the Land and Water Conservation Fund (LWCF), which is the main federal program used to preserve, develop, and ensure access to outdoor recreation activities.
+During my time in the Senate, I have helped secure several changes that will help protect open space in Connecticut.
+I fought to permanently fund and authorize the Land and Water Conservation Fund (LWCF), which is the main federal program used to preserve, develop, and ensure access to outdoor recreation activities.